 Erin Trifunov joined WestGrid in 2014 as Project Coordinator with a background in communications, marketing research and fund development.
 She has a Bachelor’s degree in Commerce with a specialization in Marketing from the University of British Columbia.
 Before coming to WestGrid, Erin was the Marketing and Fund Development Coordinator for the Okanagan Boys & Girls Clubs.
 She has also worked for the British Columbia Lottery Corporation and spent several years teaching English at a South Korean university.
 Erin is based in Kelowna, BC.

 The Director of Finance directs all aspects of financial management for WestGrid.
 This role acts as the liaison with WestGrid Member institutions in British Columbia, Alberta, Saskatchewan and Manitoba and the Compute Canada Director of Finance on all matters with respect to funding agreements, accounting, budgeting, financial reporting, audit issues, and management.

 Prior to joining WestGrid, Megan Allen worked for the University of Calgary as a Finance Partner, serving the units of Facilities and the President's Portfolio.
 Megan has also worked in the oil and gas industry in Calgary and in the transportation industry in Vancouver.
 In 2003, Megan received her CMA designation, and currently holds the CPA designation.
 Megan's skills include budgeting, forecasting, financial analysis and relationship management.

-The Visualization Coordinator is responsible for the visualization platform across all WestGrid Member institutions.
+The Training & Visualization Coordinator is responsible for the visualization platform across all WestGrid Member institutions.
 This includes creating a visualization plan for WestGrid and executing the implementation of the plan across the Member institutions.
-The Visualization Coordinator acts as the liaison with WestGrid Member institutions in British Columbia, Alberta, Saskatchewan and Manitoba on all matters with respect to visualization.
+The Training & Visualization Coordinator acts as the liaison with WestGrid Member institutions in British Columbia, Alberta, Saskatchewan and Manitoba on all matters with respect to visualization.
 The Coordinator supports researchers in their visualization needs including responding to requests by email, through the ticketing system and in person as required.
-Training and outreach on visualization is also an important role.
-This includes developing training material, delivering training and outreach sessions, and training other staff members to provide seminars.
+Training and outreach is also an important role.
+This includes developing training material, delivering training and outreach sessions (including summer schools), and training other staff members to provide seminars.